 When the researchers visited 13 grocery stores, including bulk supermarkets, general supermarkets, discount markets, and local co-ops, within a 10-minute car ride of Chico in northern California, they found that bulk and general supermarkets had most of the items for the two-week menu.
 Costs ranged from $25 per day at bulk and discount stores to $39 per day at specialty markets.

-The $25 per day is higher than the USDA Thrifty Food Plan, which is used to determine food assistance benefits.
-This means that any reduction in benefits or increase in prices would likely create a hardship for these families.
+The $25 per day is higher than the average Supplemental Nutrition Assistance Program (SNAP), a benefit provided by the USDA eligible households.
+This suggests that any reduction in benefits or increase in prices would likely create a hardship for these families.